Plagne Soleil & Plagne Village

 LA PLAGNE SKI AREA

 La Plagne is part of the large ‘Paradiski’ ski area and is the 2nd largest connected skiing area in the world.
 Paradiski has excellent facilities and with its huge variation in altitude (1200m-3250m) and with over 70% of the area being above 2000m, there is a multitude of different types of scenery and piste to explore.
-This impressive lift-linked ski area is formed of 18 ski resorts (the first 7 below in Les Arcs and the other 11 in La Plagne):
+This impressive lift-linked ski area is formed of 18 ski resorts as listed below.

 - Arc 1600